 Where to go for Holi Festival 2021: check out the best places to visit in India

 So now, in order to get the full authentic experience, you may be wondering where to go for Holi Festival in 2021.
-Holi is celebrated pretty much all over India, albeit with slight variations, so wherever you go, it will be a bright and vibrant Holi ceremony.
+Holi is celebrated pretty much all over India, albeit with slight variations, so wherever you go, it will be a bright and vibrant Holi ceremony, which is why it’s one of the most famous Indian celebrations on the calendar.
 Here are some suggestions and some of the best places to visit in India if you would like to travel to a popular and well-known destination for your Holi experience.

 What is Holi Festival like in Vrindavan?
 Visit and explore other places to see in Mathura

 Looking for the authentic experience by exploring the town of Vrindavan?
 Visit and explore other amazing places to see in Mathura.
 Both towns are immensely popular throughout the country and attract thousands of people from all over the world.
 Vrindavan is a holy town in Northern India and is where Lord Krishna spent his childhood, while Mathura is the birthplace of Krishna.

 The tradition of throwing colors is also said to come from the love story of Lord Krishna and his wife Radha.
 A Holi show, therefore, takes place in Mathura every year—a week before the festival commences.
 This takes place from the Dwarkadhish temple to the Holi Gate, where the festival is marked.